What Is Email Marketing for Artists?

 Typical Campaigns

 Indoctrination – used to inform and educate prospects new to you.
 Your open rates are the best in the relationship's first stage.
 Help those new to your business understand who you are and what you do.
-Show them helpful content and a bio on you.
+Show them helpful content and a bio about you.

-Onboarding – Once a prospect makes a purchase, you remove the prospect tag and apply a customer tag.
+Onboarding: Once a prospect makes a purchase, you remove the prospect tag and apply a customer tag.
 You add a second new customer tag for new customers.
 That tag triggers a series of onboarding emails.
 You can use it to provide helpful hanging or display information.
 You can show them how to care for their new art.
 Use onboarding to send Certificates of Authenticity and documents relating to the work.

 You might introduce your staff and extra services like hanging, framing, color coordination, etc. Include your hours of operation.
 Give a schedule of events and invitations to special showings.
 Primarily, make your new customers feel welcome and appreciated.
 Nurturing your new customers is essential.

-R & R (Referrals & Reviews) – set this campaign to run every three or six months.
+R & R (Referrals & Reviews): Set this campaign to run every three or six months.
 It will help you get referrals or 5-star product reviews if they are appropriate to your business.
 It's an easy way to generate additional business and get feedback from existing customers.

-Segmentation – if your product mix is dissimilar, your customers don't share the same interest in everything you make.
+Segmentation: If your product mix is dissimilar, your customers don't share the same interest in everything you make.
 Segmentation campaigns help send the information most relevant to their known interests.

-get the appropriate interest tags on your subscribers—that way, you are How to Start with Email Marketing Sequences for Artists
+Tags: Get the appropriate interest tags on your subscribers—that way, you can learn "How to Start with Email Marketing Sequences for Artists."

 The heading above is the title of an Art Marketing News blog post that is excellent reading for artists who want to learn how to use email sequences.
-Here is an excerpt from the post, which you can read on this link:
+Here is an excerpt from the post, which you can read at this link:

 Sequences are at the heart of your business.
 They attract attention, tell stories, ask for orders, referrals, and reviews or testimonials.
 Automation runs autoresponder series to your clients and prospects based on tags.
 The sequences include personalization that communicates with readers based on tags.
 Customer, prospect, and vendor are basic tags.
 You build on them from there for deeper integration.